codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    "", "Default Value:", "``socat`` "
    "", "Valid Values:", "``socat``; ``nc``"

 This parameter defines the utility that the node uses to format transfers sent from donor to joiner nodes.
-There are two methods supported: Socat and ``nc``.
+There are two methods supported: ``socat`` and ``nc``.
 Given that the receiving node needs to know how to interpret the transfer, it is necessary that both nodes use the same values for this parameter.

 The default and recommended utility is Socat, given that it allows for socket options, such as transfer buffer size.
 For more information, see the `socat Documentation <https://www.dest-unreach.org/socat/doc/socat.html>`_.